brentvollebregt/nitratine.net/_posts/2018-01-24-code-background-in-html.md

 </html>
 ```

-Now in the <script> tag enter the css:
+Now in the <style> tag enter the css:

 ```css
 body {overflow: hidden;margin: 0;background: #263238;}